-(3) Enforcement of existing monitoring requirements, in accordance with rule 567 69.2(455B), for existing, permitted onsite systems with secondary treatment which discharge aboveground, such as those authorized by NPDES General Permit No. 4 in rule 567 64.6(455B).
+(3) Enforcement of existing monitoring requirements, in accordance with rule 567 69.2(455B), for existing, permitted onsite systems with secondary treatment which discharge aboveground, such as those authorized by NPDES General Permit No. 4 in rule 567-64.6(455B).

-Commented [1]: Moved to new 90.1(4) Program funding.
+Commented [6]: Moved from old 93.3(1).

-Environmental Protection[567] TRACKED CHANGES VERSION Final Rule 3/13/2025 c.
+IAC 2/19/14 Environmental Protection[567] Ch 93, p.2 TRACKED CHANGES VERSION - DO NOT ACCEPT ANY EDITS IN THIS DOCUMENT c.
 Eligible project costs.
 The amount of assistance available shall be limited to the total costs deemed necessary, reasonable, and directly related to the repair, rehabilitation, or replacement of an PSDSonsite treatment system needed to meet state or local standards for onsite systems.
 Eligible costs include all costs directly related to the design, permitting and construction of an onsite wastewater treatment system.